Dependent Clauses

 we would be left wondering, what happened when the sun set?
 The idea is incomplete, and we need the context of the main or independent clause, “we ate dinner”, to form a full sentence.
 The dependent clause answers a question posed by the main clause or some element of the main clause, like “when did it happen?” or “which noun are we talking about?”

-This unit will discuss two specific kinds of subordinate / dependent clauses in Greek: a temporal clause indicates when the action of a main verb occurs, and the relative clause functions adjectivally to give us more information about a noun, answering the question “which noun specifically are we discussing?”
+This unit will discuss two specific kinds of subordinate / dependent clauses in Greek: a temporal clause indicates when the action of a main verb occurs, and the causal clause indicates why the action of a main verb occurs.
+We’ll discuss another type of depedent clause, the relative clause, after Exam 2.

 A temporal clause, from the Latin tempus, “time”, indicates when the action of the main verb occurs in a circumstantial fashion.
 For example, in the sentence above, the temporal clause “when the sun set” answers the question, “when did we eat dinner?”
 We know that it’s a temporal clause due to the meaning of the subordinating conjunction that introduces the clause, “when”, and we can mark the beginning of the temporal clause at the conjunction.